• Dr. Sheila Self

 Student Affairs Assistant Vice President/Dean of Students

 Dr. Self is a founding member and co-chair of NSU's Behavioral Intervention Team, which has been in place for over ten years.
-Within the division of Student Affairs she oversees the areas of Student Conduct, Counseling Services, Outreach and Prevention, Disability Services, contracted health services, and several grants including TRiO grants and an opioid/stimulant grant from the Oklahoma Department of Mental Health and Substance Abuse Services.
+As the Dean of Students she oversees the areas of Student Conduct, Counseling Services, Disability Services, contracted health services, and several grants including TRiO grants and an opioid/stimulant grant from the Oklahoma Department of Mental Health and Substance Abuse Services.
 She has been a Licensed Professional Counselor (LPC) since 2003, an LPC supervisor since 2005, and was formerly the Director of Counseling Services at NSU.
 She has an earned doctorate from the University of Arkansas in Higher Education Administration and completed her dissertation, Behavioral Intervention Teams: An Exploration of Team Member Perceptions at Oklahoma Regional Universities, focusing on this work.

 • James Bell